Shanks512/Shanks512/README.md

 Previously at JP Morgan Chase, I worked on high-performance trading systems and developed real-time analytics tools.
 I love solving complex challenges and making systems more efficient!

 ## Education
-- 🎓 M.S. in Computer Science from Arizona State University
+- 🎓 M.S. in Computer Science from Arizona State University (Concentration in Big Data Systems)
 - 🎓 B.E in Electrical and Electronics Engineering from BITS Pilani

 ## When I'm Not Coding